mamedev/mame/docs/source/techspecs/luareference.rst

     Gets a device by tag relative to the device. device:siblingdevice(tag)
-    Gets a device by tag relative to the device’s parent.
+    Gets a device by tag relative to the device’s parent. device:parameter(tag)
+    Gets a parameter value by tag relative to the device, or an empty string if the parameter is not set.

 Properties
 ^^^^^^^^^^